Aliases for BAG1 Gene

 GeneCards Summary for BAG1 Gene

 BAG1 (BCL2 Associated Athanogene 1) is a Protein Coding gene.
-Diseases associated with BAG1 include Spindle Cell Hemangioma and Lung Cancer.
-Among its related pathways are Protein processing in endoplasmic reticulum and Cellular response to heat stress.
+Diseases associated with BAG1 include Lung Cancer and Coccidiosis.
+Among its related pathways are Protein processing in endoplasmic reticulum and Cellular Senescence (REACTOME).
 GO annotations related to this gene include chaperone binding and phosphoprotein binding.

 UniProtKB/Swiss-Prot for BAG1 Gene